To:

 I urge the following immediate actions:

-2. Legal Action: International legal bodies must consider charges against those responsible for authorizing these policies, including Donald Trump.
+Legal Action: International legal bodies should consider charges against those responsible for authorizing these policies, including Donald Trump.

-3. Economic Consequences: Member states should halt contributions to organizations that fail to uphold their mandates.
+Economic Consequences: Member states should suspend contributions to organizations that fail to uphold their mandates.

 Conclusion

-Mass deportations and the establishment of detention camps for civilians are clear violations of international law.
-If the institutions tasked with protecting human rights and enforcing justice remain silent, they delegitimize their own existence.
-Nations that fund these institutions must demand accountability or withdraw their financial support.
+Mass deportations and the establishment of detention camps for civilians constitute clear violations of international law.
+If institutions tasked with protecting human rights remain silent, they undermine their own legitimacy.
+Nations funding these organizations must demand accountability or withdraw their financial support.

 I urge all recipients of this letter to take immediate action before these violations escalate into an irreversible humanitarian crisis.